bennyyclo/Cytofin/README.md

 1. Anchors preparation:

 Description:
-the anprep function concatenated the identified anchor file, one file per plate/batch, and subsequently generated summary statistics including mean and variacne which will be used for batch correction.
+the anprep function concatenated the identified anchor file, one file per plate/batch, and subsequently generated summary statistics including mean and variance which will be used for batch correction.

 Function definition: